 - Provide a search box.

-- Minimize the number of pages you have in your site map.
+- Minimize the number of pages you have on your sitemap.

 - Use relevant content on the topic of your site.